travellingsky/blog/content/weekend-getaway-chattanooga-tn.md

 <center><img src="/uploads/CafeOnTheCornerFood.jpg" alt="CafeOnTheCorner"  style="width: 50%" /><figcaption> Cafe On The Corner </figcaption></center>

-## Rock City
+## Rock City Gardens

 1400 Patten Rd

 Lookout Mountain, GA 30750

 We finally made it to <a href="[https://www.seerockcity.com](https://www.seerockcity.com "https://www.seerockcity.com")"rel="nofollow">Rock City</a>.
-Rock City is one of my favorite spots in Chattanooga located on top of Lookout Mountain.
+Rock City Gardens is one of my favorite spots in Chattanooga located on top of Lookout Mountain.
 I love the fact that each corner of the park is different, they make it fun for everyone with funny little names for the different sections that make it interesting to explore.
 Places like the Grand Corridor, Needle’s Eye, Gnome Valley and so many more make it fun and interesting.
 If you’re Gnome fan, then keep your eyes wide open, there are many of them hiding amongst the different bushes and spots.

 {{< load_photoswipe >}} {{< gallery >}} {{< figure src="/uploads/RockCityPathway.jpg" caption="Rock City">}} {{< figure src="/uploads/FatManSqueeze.jpg" caption="Rock City">}} {{< figure src="/uploads/RockCityPath.jpg" caption="Rock City">}} {{< /gallery >}}